Information on a wide variety of school safety topics which will provide schools with resources to maximize school safety and security.

 The US Department of Education requires North Dakota Department of Public Instruction to annually report data on truancy rates, the frequency, seriousness, and incidence of violence and drug-related offenses resulting in suspensions and expulsions in all elementary, middle and secondary schools in the state.
 The information shall be reported to the State on a school-by-school basis.
 All public, non-public and BIE schools receiving Federal Title funds are required to file this report.

-North Dakota Quick Stats Reports
+North Dakota Quick Stats Report

 In 2009, the North Dakota legislature passed SB 2217, which lowered the penalty for truancy from a felony to an infraction for a first offense and a class B misdemeanor for a second or subsequent offense.
 Additionally, the legislature required the ND Department of Public Instruction (DPI) to convene a workgroup to further study truancy definitions, reporting and prevention.
 As a result, the 2011 legislature passed SB 2226, which defines truancy/compulsory attendance, procedures and reporting.